What’s it all about?

 Eating: Finchley is a centre of culinary delights with restaurants serving food from every region and culture, and it’s never difficult to find a kosher or halal eatery.
 A perfect example of the area’s unique and diverse dining scene is La'zeez on North Finchley’s busy High Road, a vegetarian restaurant with an Indo Oriental concept.
 Meat eaters love the chicken dansak at Bengal Bertie's, while the Greek Genzo is regularly named one of the best restaurants in East Finchley.
 For more traditional British fare, try the Two Brothers fish restaurant.

 Drinking: The Old White Lion pub is perfect for a pint or two after a walk on Hampstead Heath, offering a selection of real ales as well as excellent pub grub.
 In summer, the garden at gastropub The Bald Faced Stag is filled with locals.
+A must visit is The Bohemia, a London Brewing Company brew pub that makes up to 10 different beers on-site.

 Arts: Artsdepot on Tally Ho Corner is a multi purpose community arts centre, comprising theatre spaces, dance and drama studios, gallery and cafe.
 JW3 on Finchley Road is London’s pre eminent Jewish community centre and arts venue, offering a busy schedule of film screenings, exhibitions, performances, talks and classes.

 Cinema: The Phoenix Cinema is one of the oldest purpose built cinemas in the UK and plays a mix of new releases, classic and arthouse films.
 Uniquely, it is run by a charitable trust for the community that saved the cinema from closure in 1985.
+The Vue cinema also offers locals with the latest blockbuster hits.

 - For shopping, locals make for the High Road and Ballards Lane, which are packed full of high street shops, locally owned boutiques, specialist food stores and supermarkets.
 Branches of Waitrose, Aldi and Sainsbury’s are all located around the junction of these roads.
 For serious retail therapy, the vast Brent Cross shopping centre is only a 10 minute drive away.